The fashion supply chain has a global crisis, the worst in decades. Deliveries experience delays every day, and costs are rising exponentially.

 The End of Cheap Travel

-What we need is a huge chance to reinvent the sourcing journey, in a way to organise supply chains towards flexibility, proximity and speed.
+What we need, is a huge change to reinvent the sourcing journey, organise supply chains towards enhanced flexibility, proximity and speed.
 Let’s plan for a new way of travelling, right, Elon?

 About the Authors: